How to untangle headphone wires – 10 easy ways

 Use cable zip ties or velcro.

-If you don’t want to buy a cable yoyo, you can use some everyday items to keep your cords organized.
+If you don’t want to buy a cable yoyo, you can use everyday items to organize your cords.
 One way is to use zip ties or velcro straps.
 Just wrap them around the cord a few times, and it will keep them from twisting together.

 how to untangle headphone wires - velcro

-This is a cheap way to keep your cords organized, and it’s easy to do!
-You can find zip ties at any hardware store, and velcro straps can be found at most fabric stores.
+This is a cheap way to keep your cords organized and easy to do!
+You can find zip ties at any hardware store and velcro straps at most fabric stores.

-Use a flat surface to straighten them up for hours
+Use a flat surface to straighten the headphone cord

-If you have some time on your hands, you can use a flat surface to straighten out your headphone wires.
+If you have time, you can use a flat surface to straighten your headphone wires.
 Just lay them down on a table or desk, and make sure they’re all going in the same direction.
 Leave them there for several hours (or overnight), and they’ll be nice and straight!

-This is the slowest method, but it works if you don’t have anything else to try.
-Make sure you have a flat surface that’s big enough and don’t move the headphones until they’re completely straight!
+This is the slowest method, but it works if you have nothing else to try.
+Make sure you have a flat surface that’s big enough, and don’t move the headphones until they’re completely straight!

 Optionally, you can hang them from a coat hanger to keep them in place.